XieEco/XieEco.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hongyi Xie"
+title:
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
 My name is Hongyi Xie (谢泓毅).
 I am a Ph.D. candidate (expected to graduate in Jun 2026) in Environmental Management at Fudan University.
-I am currently a Joint Ph.D. student in the National University of Singapore (Aug 2024 – Aug 2025).
+I was a Joint Ph.D. student in the National University of Singapore (2024–2025).

 🔍 **I am currently seeking postdoctoral opportunities in the fields of energy-climate-environmental modelling.**